samboy/MaraDNS/README.md

 Deadwood, in addition, for its Windows 32-bit binary, uses Windows filetime to generate internal timestamps; filetime stamps will not run over until the year 30827 or so.
-Deadwood, when compiled under Windows, uses a 32-bit `stat()` in one piece of code, but Y2038 testing does not indicate any issues with this code.

 coLunacyDNS, likewise, uses Windows filetime for timestamps with its Win32 binary.

+On *NIX systems with a 32-bit `time_t`, some features with depend on OS-level time and date libraries are disabled.
+MaraDNS has support for showing a human readable timestamp with the `timestamp_type` parameter;
+this parameter is disabled on systems with a 32-bit `time_t` since the underlying libraries MaraDNS uses will probably fail at the Y2038 cutoff.
+Likewise, MaraDNS has support for generating a human-readable SOA serial number with this `synth_soa_serial` parameter, but this feature is disabled if `time_t` is 32-bit.
+In both cases, the feature in question is, by default, disabled in MaraDNS, so only users who have explicitly enabled these features will see any change in behavior.

 Both Deadwood and coLunacyDNS make some effort to generate accurate timestamps on *NIX systems with a 32-bit time_t until later than